Whatever you want to achieve, your enemy is yourself. You know it.

 Pursuing dreams without the struggle to beat your enemy is useless.
 You won’t reach it.

-If instead you struggle to fight the enemy and improve daily.
-You will have a better chance achieving your dreams.
+If instead, you struggle to fight the enemy and improve daily.
+You will have a better chance of achieving your dreams.

 Look at your list of goals now.
 Have you achieved any of those?

 The thing that holds one dream is the same thing that holds the rest.
 It’s something deeper.
 It’s rooted within you.

 It might be your character, your work habit, your lack of attention, hard work, persistence, efficiency, processes, or something else.
 The point is, you know what you lack at, you also know you have to fight it.
 So, fight it.